List of Pucca episodes

-Pucca is an animated series based on the original web shorts created by Boo Kyoung Kim and Calvin Kim from the South Korean company VOOZ Character System.The first two seasons were a co-production between VOOZ and Jetix Europe, animated in Flash by Canadian studio Studio B Productions directed by Greg Sullivan.
-The third season is a co-production between VOOZ and the Planeta Group, and is animated in 3D-CGI Animation.
+Pucca is an animated series based on the original web shorts created by Boo Kyoung Kim and Calvin Kim from the South Korean company VOOZ Character System.
+The first two seasons were a co-production between VOOZ and Jetix Europe, animated in Flash by Canadian studio Studio B Productions and directed by Greg Sullivan.
+The third season is a co-production between VOOZ and the Planeta Group, and is animated in 3D-CGI animation.